w3c/wai-media-guide/description.md

 4. Provide a caption file of the description.
 [Example VTT file of audio description](#vtt)
 5. Ensure the files are integrated with the player on the web page.

-#### Other Options
+### Other Options
-_{include or not based on decisions in [Open Issues, Coverage of Options](https://www.w3.org/WAI/EO/wiki/Accessible_Media_Guide#Coverage_of_Options).}_

-… description in text file…
+{:.no_toc}

+* Audio Description via text track &mdash; "As of February 2019 when this Advisory technique was last reviewed by the Working Group, there is no native support in user agents for this technique.
+However, support is available via JavaScript polyfills." — (WCAG Technique H96](https://www.w3.org/TR/WCAG20-TECHS/H96.html)
+* Extended Audio Description with SMIL &mdash; The only markup-based method for providing extended audio descriptions is to use SMIL 3.0.
+Support for SMIL is very limited.
+Implementations would most likely require plug-ins and/or heavily customized approaches.
-… Another option is to provide functionality for the video to pause for the description.
-This is not suggested in most cases because it requires extra coding and provides a less-than-optimum user experience.
+* Provide functionality for the video to pause for the description &mdash; This is not suggested in most cases because it requires extra coding and provides a less-than-optimum user experience.

 {% include_cached excol.html type="start" id="tips" %}